mbforbes/mapgen/report/report.md

 ![task 1 epoch 1](img/task1-epoch1.png)

-_Figure TODO: Task 1, after 1 epoch (pass over training data)._
+_Figure 6: Task 1, after 1 epoch (pass over training data)._

 <br />

-After nine epochs, the model is able to produce more ambitious shapes (Figure TODO), but the shapes are too densely connected and rounded to be convincing enough to fool a human judge.
+After nine epochs, the model is able to produce more ambitious shapes (Figure 7), but the shapes are too densely connected and rounded to be convincing enough to fool a human judge.

 <br />

 ![task 1 epoch 9](img/task1-epoch9.png)

-_Figure TODO: Task 1, after 9 epochs._
+_Figure 7: Task 1, after 9 epochs._

 <br />

 By the the end of training model is able to generate fairly convincing filled-in blocks.
 It is interesting to note that the L1 loss does not drop after about ten epochs, but the visual quality continues to improve.
-This can be understood by looking at one of the final outputs, in Figure TODO.
+This can be understood by looking at one of the final outputs, in Figure 8.
 Without the gold output (far right), it would be difficult to tell whether the generation (middle) is correct.
 In that sense, it may well fool a discriminator, human or neural network.
 However, the L1 distance from the